gazebosim/docs/edifice/install.md

  * [Source Installation on Ubuntu](install_ubuntu_src)
  * [Source Installation on MacOS](install_osx_src)

-## Dome Libraries
+## Edifice Libraries

-The Dome collection is composed of many different Ignition libraries.
+The Edifice collection is composed of many different Ignition libraries.
 The collection assures that all libraries are compatible and can be used together.

+This list of library versions may change up to the release date.

 | Library name       | Version       |
 | ------------------ |:-------------:|